This post is in partnership with Milk. All opinions are my own.

 - Kosher or coarse salt and freshly ground pepper to taste

-1. Cut the salmon into 1-inch pieces.
-In a large skillet over medium heat, melt 1 tablespoon of the butter.
-Add half the salmon and sauté just until the outside turns opaque, about 2 minutes.
-Remove from the skillet with a slotted spoon, melt the remaining tablespoon of butter, and repeat with the other half of the salmon.
+- Meanwhile, cut the salmon into 1-inch pieces.
+In a large soup pot over medium heat, melt the butter.
+Add the salmon and sauté just until the outside turns opaque, about 2 minutes.
+Remove from the skillet with a slotted spoon and set aside.

-2. Over medium-high heat, heat the olive oil in a stockpot or very large saucepan.
+- Return the pot to the stove and heat the olive oil over medium-high heat.
 Add the shallots and sauté until softened, about 3 minutes.
 Add the broth, increase the heat to high and bring to a simmer.
 Reduce the heat to medium-high and add the potatoes.
 Partially cover the pot, keep the broth at a simmer, and cook until the potatoes are tender, 12 to 15 minutes.

 - In a blender or food processor, place 1 cup of the corn kernels use a slotted spoon to scoop out about ½ cup of cooked potatoes and add those to the bender; pour in about half of the milk mixture, and puree until smooth.

 - Add the pureed mixture along with the remaining corn kernels and the remaining milk mixture back into the pot, and return to just barely a simmer.
 Simmer gently for 2 minutes, then add the partially cooked salmon and the 3 tablespoons dill.
 Season with salt and pepper and simmer for another 2 minutes until the salmon is just cooked through.
 Use the back of the spoon to break up the salmon into smaller chunks.

 - Taste and adjust seasonings as needed and serve hot, with a sprinkle of fresh dill.